vmlrodrigues/chhoto-url/README.md

   written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling.
 - Uses very basic authentication using a provided password.
 It's not encrypted in transport.
-  I recommend using a reverse proxy such as [caddy](https://caddyserver.com/) to encrypt the connection by SSL.
+  A reverse proxy such as [caddy](https://caddyserver.com/) is recommended to encrypt the connection with SSL.

 # Bloat that will not be implemented